Scorpion Research Logo Scorpion Research Header

 (Back)

-The Encoding Menu is used to select the particular type of Barcode graphic that you wish to create using the Scorpion BarCode software.
+The Encoding that is selected will define the particular type of Barcode graphic that you wish to create using the Scorpion BarCode software.
 The following is a summary of the Barcode symbologies that are available.
 Further help on each Barcode symbology is available in the Reference section.

 EAN-13